Stephen Carr Hampton

 I am an enrolled citizen of Cherokee Nation (ᏣᎳᎩ).

-I’m currently writing about Native issues, past and present, birds and climate change and other environmental issues, and sometimes other things.
+I write about Native issues, past and present, birds and climate change and environmental issues, and sometimes other things.

 I’ve been a birder since age seven and have a PhD in resource economics.
 I probably know more about birds than I do about economics.